peterpjaspers/yet-another-make/doc/design_overview.md

 ### Command execution version

-A command node contains a ***command execution version***, being a hash of:
-- The file node versions of the source and derived file dependencies of the command node.
+A command node contains a ***command execution version***, being a hash of the command script and the of the file node versions of its input and output filest
 - The command script version
   The ***command script version*** is a hash of the command script text.